/ Continuing Education

 Cartooning 101 is a studio course for young, aspiring cartoonists, designed to introduce and develop a diverse set of drawing and storytelling skills around this eclectic medium.
 We will begin with a few individual projects and introduce a variety of concepts, such as narrative visual storytelling, character design, world building, story circles AKA the Hero’s Journey, basic cartoon anatomy, layout/composition, and perspective.

 Students will read contemporary poetry, fiction, comics, and other works by authors from a wide range of backgrounds and identities.
-In class, we’ll write both freely and following specific prompts.
-Students will share their work and celebrate the shared work of their classmates.
-By creating community with each other and through the work of the writers we’ll study, we’ll ignite our imaginations and catch the resulting splendor on the page.
+In class, students will write both freely and following specific prompts.

 This course focuses on drawing plants and animals using traditional drawing techniques, such as watercolor, pastel, and ink.
 Students will engage in research and observational drawing to enhance their understanding of form and detail.
 Projects include students selecting their favorite plant to draw, finding a bird or insect, aquatic animals, and then a final landscape project.